GoogleCloudPlatform/guest-test-infra/imagetest/README.md

     $ docker build -t cloud-image-tests -f Dockerfile .

+## Testing on a local machine ##

+From the `imagetest` directory of this repository, where outspath is the folder where test outputs are stored:

+    $ local_build.sh -o $outspath

+By default, all test suites are built.
+To build only one test suite:

+    $ local_build.sh -o $outspath -s $test_suite_name

+To build from a directory other than `imagetest`

+    $ local_build.sh -o $outspath -i $path_to_imagetest

 ## What is being tested ##

 The tests are a combination of various types - end to end tests on certain